arjunmat/slack-chat/README.md

 When users send a message, it will show up as a chat in the Channel specified by you.

 ### Changelog

+v1.5
+> 1. Added option to invite users to a channel by default
+> 2. Fixed storing settings to local storage

 v1.4
 > 1. Added option to use user details from Slack
 > 2. Formatted links in messages